shallomkanyori/alx-backend-user-data/0x03-user_authentication_service/README.md

 In this task you will implement the `DB.find_user_by method`.
 This method takes in arbitrary keyword arguments and returns the first row found in the `users` table as filtered by the method’s input arguments.
 No validation of input arguments required at this point.

 Make sure that SQLAlchemy’s `NoResultFound` and `InvalidRequestError` are raised when no results are found, or when wrong query arguments are passed, respectively.

+### Task 3
+In this task, you will implement the `DB.update_user` method that takes as argument a required `user_id` integer and arbitrary keyword arguments, and returns `None`.

+The method will use `find_user_by` to locate the user to update, then will update the user’s attributes as passed in the method’s arguments then commit changes to the database.

+If an argument that does not correspond to a user attribute is passed, raise a `ValueError`.